 Now that Amazon owns One Medical, they're taking this opportunity to make healthcare more accessible, affordable, and enjoyable for patients.

 With what Amazon is doing, it seems like this giant tech squid is getting into every industry imaginable.

 Amazon has its tentacles in a bunch of things like cloud services, groceries, entertainment, and obviously ecommerce, so it's hard to pinpoint who they've become — like a supreme pizza with a little bit of everything on top.

 However, Amazon's move could be great if it turns out successful.
 Cause you know how doctor visits can be.

-You book an appointment, drive miles to get there on time to be seen two hours later, you have to pay $$$$ or deal with insurance companies to find out all you need is antibiotics.
+You book an appointment, drive miles to get there on time to be seen by a doctor 2 hours later, then pay $$$$ out-of-pocket or deal with insurance companies to find out that all you need are antibiotics.